Painters’ Drop Cloths: Protect What You’re Not Painting

 Painters’ drop cloths keep drips from becoming disasters.
 Here’s how to pick drop cloths wisely and use them correctly.

-Professional painters know that drop cloths are as important to a painting job as brushes, rollers, and a fully charged MP3 player.
-Painters spread four types of drop cloths over furniture and floors--canvas, plastic, paper, and a poly/paper blend.
+Professional painters know that drop cloths are as important to a painting job as brushes and rollers.
+Painters spread four types of drop cloths over furniture and floors -- canvas, plastic, paper, and a poly/paper blend.

 Which type is right for your project?
 We’ll help you decide.